 While Levy appears to have dropped his provocative brand of gin, the episode did not discourage him from continuing in the liquor trade.
 He had come too far to quit.
 Born in New York City in April 1856 or 1857 (records differ), Lee was the son of Meyer and Caroline Levy.
 Early in life one or both of his parents apparently died and Levy was sent to live at the Hebrew Orphan Asylum, a forbidding looking building at Amsterdam Avenue and 186th St., shown above.

 Levy’s early employment has gone unrecorded but it is likely he was involved in some aspect of the liquor trade.
-Apparently looking for new opportunities in 1881 he moved 1,560 miles west to Gainesville, Texas.
+Apparently looking for new opportunities in 1881 he moved 1,560 miles southwest to Gainesville, Texas.
 Although this relatively small town stood in strong contrast to New York City, it was undergoing a growth spurt from 2,000 residents in 1880 to more than 6,000 in 1890, the result of opening direct railroad access to Chicago and major Texas cities.
 Levy traveled the state working for a local liquor wholesaler.